ninjahoahong/get-the-key/README.md

 * The number of keys available will be the same with the number of players.
 * All the keys are place in column 11 of the map.
 * A key can be picked up by just go to the cell contain the key.
+* A player start with 3 cards and will refill after each turn to always has 3 cards.

 ## End game condition